Oxeigns/Report2/README.md

 1. Iterates through the available sessions (up to `sessions_count`).
 2. For each session, connects, validates with `get_me()`, fetches the target message, and attempts `functions.messages.Report`.
 3. Logs the accessibility result (reachable, inaccessible, floodwait, invalid) in the log group.
-4. Edits a live **Review Panel** message with target link, parsed chat/message IDs, requested counts, validated session totals, reachable totals, and per-session errors.
+4. Edits a live **Review Panel** message with target link, parsed chat/message IDs, requested counts, available sessions, validated session totals, reachable totals, and per-session errors.

 FloodWaits are handled automatically with pauses, and if the log group invite link expires the tool falls back to `LOG_GROUP_ID` when possible.

 ## Safety Notice